 You can receive treatment for any mental health condition if you are a current or former member of the Australian Defence Force (ADF), including reservists, with at least one day of continuous full-time service (CFTS).

-Reservists without CFTS may be eligible for mental health treatment if they performed Reserve Service Days, such as:
+Some reservists without CFTS may be eligible for mental health treatment if they performed Reserve Service Days, such as:

 - Disaster Relief Service